csesoc/projects-constitution/constitution.md

 # 6 FINANCE

-    6.1 The Computer Science and Engineering Society of UNSW shall hold an account with a financial institution on University campus.
+    6.1 The CSESoc Projects shall hold an account with a financial institution on University campus.
     6.2 The Executive must approve all accounts for payment.
     6.3 All financial transactions shall require two signatures, one of which must be that of the society Treasurer.